Saacman/tae/docs/linux/wsl_w11.md

 ![](../../assets/img/aislew11.png)

-Any Ubuntu app should be aavailable on the start menu
+Any Ubuntu app should be available on the start menu

 ![](../../assets/img/finalw11.png)